 Ancient Maya Infancy And Childhood

-Steeped in symbols and tradition from birth Panajachel, Guatemala At birth, a child is anointed and slapped three times, a reference to hearthstone symbology.
+It was steeped in symbols and tradition from birth Panajachel, Guatemala At birth, a child is anointed and slapped three times, a reference to hearthstone symbology.
 Maya hearths for cooking consist of three stones.
 The ancients believed that the stones replicate three prominent stars in the constellation Orion, set in the sky by the maize god at the beginning of creation.
 Because every day in the ancient Maya calendar had personal characteristics, a person’s birth date controlled his or her temperament and destiny.
-The given name was determined by a shaman at a divining… Read More
+The given name was determined by a shaman at… Read More

 Hunting Deer